r3dotstone/jaden.github.io/README.md

 # Jaden's Portfolio

-This is a collection of work and projects that I want to show the world.
+This website is a place for me to document projects and ideas in a way for other people to see them.
+It is continually evolving and improving as I learn learn more, make more, and get better at building a website.